John Hamman: Career

+The major collection of Hamman's work was and remains "The Secrets of Brother John Hamman," written and illustrated by Richard J. Kaufman in 1989.
+It is one of the best-selling books in magic and was highly acclaimed upon publication, containing 80 items.

 Among magicians, Bro.
 Hamman is still known as a Magician's Magician.
 The highest honor the magic community can bestow on one of its own, it refers to one's ability to amaze even fellow conjurers.
 Despite this, his first love was doing magic for his students.

-Bro.
-Hamman was also a skilled Gospel Magician.
-He frequently used his magic to teach some important aspect of Catholic catechism to his students.

 Personal life

 Bro.
 Hamman was born in St. Louis, Missouri, to Godfrey and Olivia (née Ruoff) Hamman.
 He was one of two boys and a girl.
 The Loretto Sisters and Sisters of Saint Joseph taught him at St. Luke and St. Rose grade schools before he entered McBride High School in September, 1941.
 Influenced by Fr.
 John G. Leies and by his older brother Donald, who was already a Marianist candidate, the young John became a postulant at Maryhurst in 1942.
 He pronounced first vows at Marynook in Galesville, Wisconsin, on August 15, 1945, and final vows on July 10, 1951.
 In 1995 he celebrated the 50th anniversary of his religious profession as a Marianist.

 Bro.
 Hamman earned a bachelor's degree in education from the University of Dayton in 1948 and an M.A. in English from St. Louis University in 1963.
 In the fall of 1948 he began his teaching career at Central Catholic Marianist High School in San Antonio, where he taught English.
 A year later he was assigned to St. Michael's High School in Chicago, where he stayed for two and a half years.
 In January, 1952 he was assigned to DeAndreis High School in St. Louis for the spring semester.
 Following this brief assignment, Brother John went to Coyle High School in August, 1952.
 Shortly thereafter, in October of the same year, he was diagnosed with a severe case of polio.
 He spent two years at Maryhurst recuperating.

 Due to his illness, Bro.
 Hamman was only able to teach on a limited schedule.
 He was assigned to St. Mary's High School in 1954.
 After seven years, he returned to Central Catholic High School for a year before going to St. John Vianney High School in 1965.
 He was able to continue teaching there until he retired in 1986.
 Due to declining health and congestive heart failure, he was assigned to the Marianist Residence in San Antonio in 1995.